Porcupine Rim Trail For Dirt Biking

 To reach the trailhead from Moab, head east on Center Street.
 Turn right on 400 East and then left on Mill Creek Drive.
 At Sand Flats Road, turn left and drive for 8.3 miles while looking for trailhead on left.

-Overall, Porcupine Rim Trail is the 5th most popular dirt bike trail of all 68 dirt biking rides in Utah.
+Overall, Porcupine Rim Trail is the 5th most popular dirt bike trail of all 65 dirt biking rides in Utah.
+Several of the better dirt bike trails are nearby Porcupine Rim Trail including Amasa Back Trail, Chicken Corners Trail, Gemini Bridges, Poison Spider ORV Trail and Sovereign Trail.